European Palliative Care Research Centre

 - Initiate and develop evidence based guidelines and perform update of treatment guidelines when appropriate.

-- Establish an international PhD program for teaching young investigators/researchers
+- Run an international PhD program for teaching young investigators/researchers

 The PRC emphasises research within the area of symptom control that includes assessment and classification as well as understanding of the basic underlying mechanisms of common symptoms and signs.
 Large scale studies with a prospective design will be prioritised.